Is it true that if the police are called in on a domestic dispute someone must be arrested?

 There is an NCO still in place but the “victim” keeps calling me?
 What should I do?

 The NCO is not put into place in an attempt to modify the “victim’s” behavior.
 If he or she continues to attempt contact with you, he or she will not get in any trouble.
 Contrarily, if you respond to these attempts at contact (i.e. return an email or a text, call them back, even just talk to them on the phone when they’ve called) it is a violation of the order.
 If it is reported.
-You will likely be arrested and charged with another crime; violation of a no contact order.
+You will likely be arrested and charged with another crime; violation of a no-contact order.
 If the “victim” continues to attempt contact, do not reciprocate the contact and notify your lawyer immediately.
 Your lawyer can advise the prosecutor and the court of the “victim’s” ongoing behavior.
 Also, document each instance where contact has been attempted, both time and method.
-If the victim continues to ignore the spirit of the order that was put into place to protect them, the court may lift the order.
+If the victim continues to ignore the spirit of the order that was put in place to protect them, the court may lift the order.

 Will I still be prosecuted if the “victim” doesn’t want to “press charges?”

 In the State of Washington, it is not necessary for a victim to formally “press” charges in order for the state to prosecute you.
 Crimes are considered to be committed against the state and not necessarily against an individual.
 If the state believes there is sufficient evidence to show that a crime of domestic violence has been committed, it will generally proceed, irrespective of the victim’s wishes.
 That is why a victim who truly does not wish charges to go forward should consider hiring an advocate of his or her own to represent those wishes.
-There are several things that a person who does not wish that charges go forth can do to effect those wishes.
+There are several things that a person who does not wish that charges go forth can do to affect those wishes.
 A domestic violence (DV) attorney can best explain those things.

 The “victim” hit me first.
-Can I claim self defense?
+Can I claim self-defense?

-In any type of mutual combat situation, where both parties can claim have been assaulted, self defense is a possible defense to the charge.
+In any type of mutual combat situation, where both parties can claim have been assaulted, self-defense is a possible defense to the charge.
 If a person is being assaulted, he or she may do what is reasonably necessary to ensure he or she is not injured.
 Still, the response to the assault must be reasonable in both its force and scope.
-What starts as valid self defense often times crosses the line to constitute another assault.
+What starts as valid self-defense often times crosses the line to constitute another assault.

 What is domestic violence treatment?

 A domestic violence treatment program is more properly called a “domestic violence perpetrator program.”
 In order to satisfy a court order and even to advertise that a program treats domestic violence, it must meet the qualifications stated in RCW 26.50.150 and be supervised by the Department of Social and Health Services (DSHS).
 DV perpetrator programs are very intensive.
 They require a full clinical evaluation, the signing of several release forms for the transmittal of information, attendance at weekly group therapy sessions focusing on ending violence and accountability, have a system to address non-compliance and re-offense and be supervised by qualified personnel.
-The program runs for a year and while other therapies such as individual or marital counseling, drug and alcohol counseling, and psychiatric interviews or commitments may be required or indicated or even required, they may not replace the group program, they may run concurrent.
+The program runs for a year and while other therapies such as individual or marital counseling, drug and alcohol counseling, and psychiatric interviews or commitments may be required or indicated or even required, they may not replace the group program, they may run concurrently.
 For more specific information on domestic violence perpetrators programs, please see What Is Domestic Violence Treatment?

 Will I have to undergo domestic violence treatment?

 As with so many questions on this site, the answer is, “it depends.”
-All of the facts of the incident as well as the statements made by you, the alleged victim, and any witnesses will be a part of the police report.
-Based upon that police report the prosecutor will make an offer of resolution that you and your attorney will consider.
-The offer’s can range from “plead guilty as charged,” to the offer of a stipulated order of continuance (SOC) to an offer for a reduction to a lesser charge in exchange for a plea of guilty.
+All of the facts of the incident, as well as the statements made by you, the alleged victim, and any witnesses, will be a part of the police report.
+Based on that police report the prosecutor will make an offer of resolution that you and your attorney will consider.
+The offers can range from “plead guilty as charged,” to the offer of a stipulated order of continuance (SOC) to an offer for a reduction to a lesser charge in exchange for a plea of guilty.
 Depending on what the offers and associated conditions are, you and your attorney will decide whether or not you should enroll in a DV treatment program.
-More often then not, any offer to reduce the charge or for an SOC will include your participation in a treatment program.
+More often then not, any offer to reduce the charge or for a SOC will include your participation in a treatment program.
 This should not be taken lightly.
-As a rule of thumb, if you are convicted of a DV crime or agree to an SOC, you will have to undergo DV treatment.
+As a rule of thumb, if you are convicted of a DV crime or agree to a SOC, you will have to undergo DV treatment.
 If the charge is amended to remove the “DV” designation, you likely will not have to do DV treatment but may be required to go through alternative counseling.
 If the case is dismissed, you will not have to complete any treatment or counseling.

 Having an attorney who is familiar with domestic violence defense is essential.
 Entering into a DV treatment program requires a tremendous commitment on your part and is not without its risks for you.
 Your attorney will negotiate the best possible resolution for you and in some cases will take your case to trial to make certain that your rights are protected and the government is meeting its burden.